Udemy Alternatives

 If you are aiming to start, or further, a career in the world of tech then Udacity could be the alternative to Udemy you’ve been looking for.

 Udacity is partnered with tech giants who design its nanodegrees in partnership with the platform.
-So its programs are both well recognized and highly respected by future employers.
+So its programs are both well-recognized and highly respected by future employers.

 On top of this, Udacity provides career services and coaching to help you on your way.
 If this sounds like something you could benefit from then Udacity is definitely worthy of your consideration.